ink1ing/Grok-3-fast-with-live-search/README.md

 - **Rate Limiting**: Built-in request throttling
 - **SSL/TLS**: HTTPS enforcement in production
 - **XSS Protection**: Content Security Policy headers

+## 🛠️ Troubleshooting

+### SSL Issues
+If you encounter SSL recursion errors, check the `SSL_FIX.md` document for details on the implemented solution.
+The app includes several layers of SSL error handling to ensure reliable operation in cloud environments.

+### DNS Resolution Problems
+For DNS resolution issues, see `RENDER_FIXES.md` for the implemented fixes.
+The application can automatically switch to IP direct connection when DNS resolution fails.

+### Testing Tools
+- Run `python test_ssl_fix.py` to verify SSL fixes
+- Visit `/socket-test` endpoint to test WebSocket connectivity
+- Check `/health` endpoint for application status
+- Use `/api/status` to verify API configuration

 ## 🤝 Contributing